How to create custom reporting in Gravity Forms

 • Advanced conditional logic

-Using advanced conditional logic settings, you can create custom reports with different filters.
+Using advanced conditional logic settings, you can apply filters to your data to build custom reports.

 Here’s what you’ll need to start generating Gravity Forms reports using GravityExport.